Dear CoolWallet Community,

 A good way to ensure you don’t get phished is to add a verified email address from us to your email whitelist if possible.

 That’s all from us.
-Once again, if you need customer support, please visit our Support page or Telegram group.
+Once again, if you need customer support, please visit our Support page.